SPDUK/old-portfolio/README.md

 ---

-When uploading an image the resolutions should be
+When uploading an image for the projects, the resolutions should be

-- Main image: 600x400
+- Main image: 2500x800
-- Thumb image: 350x200
+- Thumb image: 768x768

----
+The main image will be used in the carousel if it's featured,

+It will also be a full width banner on the view page.

 ---